-Smartphone sensor information include measurements from an accelerometer, orientation sensor, magnetometer, gyroscope, ambient light, proximity sensor, barometric pressure and temperature.
+Smartphone sensor information include measurements from an accelerometer, gyroscope, magnetometer, orientation sensor, ambient light, proximity sensor, barometric pressure and temperature.
 Other more privacy sensitive inputs include a user's location as measured by his GPS location, WLAN, cell tower ID and Bluetooth connections.
 Also privacy sensitive are audio and video inputs like the microphone and camera.
-These privacy sensitive inputs require Android permissions.
-The contacts, running apps, apps' network communication patterns, browsing history, screen on/off state, battery status and so on, can also help to characterize a user.
-Since we would like to perform implicit authentication, we prefer those sensors that do not require explicit Android permissions, and are commonly available on smartphones.
+The contacts, running apps, apps' network communication pattern, browsing history, screen on/off state, battery status and so on, can also help to characterize a user.